Key Takeaways

 ADSS Cable Span Engineering

-ADSS span design is a specialized engineering calculation involving:
+ADSS span design is a specialized engineering calculation involving sag-tension analysis, load case evaluation, and field-validated safety margins.

 1. Sag-Tension Analysis